barnysanchez/useful_guides/Python Virutal Environments.md

 pyenv install 3.7.7
 ```

 ***HOWEVER, PAY ATTENTION*** the previous will install things with no problems.
-If I ran previous command this is what I would get
+If I ran previous command this is what I would get:

 ```
 barnysanchez@IBM3R > pyenv install 3.7.7